UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 (See also the guidelines on [ellipsis](specific-syntax.html#ellipsis).)

-In the _enhanced_ representation, we add special null nodes in clauses in which a predicate is elided.
+In the _enhanced_ representation, we add special empty (null) nodes in clauses in which a predicate is elided.
+(Although the node is termed ‘empty’ in the CoNLL-U format specification, and although it does not correspond to an overt surface token, its FORM, LEMMA, UPOS, XPOS and FEATS may be optionally filled with the assumed values; here they can be copied from the overt occurrence of the predicate.)

 <table id="ellipsis-example1"> <!--I like tea and you E5.1 rum .-->
 <tbody><tr><td width="600">